Michigan school shooter's parents sentenced to at least 10 years in prison

 PONTIAC, Mich.
-(AP) — The parents of a Michigan school shooter were each sentenced to at least 10 years in prison Tuesday for failing to take steps that could have prevented the killing of four students in 2021.
+(AP) — A judge sentenced the parents of a Michigan school shooter to at least 10 years in prison Tuesday for failing to take steps that could have prevented a "runaway train" — the killing of four students in 2021.

 Jennifer and James Crumbley are the first parents convicted in a U.S. mass school shooting.
 They were found guilty of involuntary manslaughter after prosecutors presented evidence of an unsecured gun at home and indifference toward the teen's mental health.